 The Division of Materials Science and Engineering (MSE) will offer the MS and the PhD degrees in Materials Science and Engineering and the Division of Systems Engineering (SE)will offer the MS and the PhD degrees in Systems Engineering.

-Other specialized programs include a dual degree Master of Science/Master of Business Administration (MS/MBA) in Mechanical Engineering offered in partnership with the Graduate School of Management (GSM).
+Other specialized programs include a dual degree Master of Business Administration/Master of Science (MBA/MS) in Mechanical Engineering offered in partnership with the Questrom School of Business.
 MS and PhD degrees are offered by the Program in Bioinformatics in cooperation with the Graduate School of Arts and Sciences.
 The Mechanical Engineering Department provides graduate courses and a master’s degree program to engineers working in industry through its Distance Learning Program (DLP).
 The DLP currently offers an Engineering Master’s Degree (MEng) in Manufacturing or Mechanical Engineering.
 The Metropolitan College SEP (Science & Engineering Program) two year program is also supported.